-- Comply with personal and environmental safety practices specific to the automotive industry. - Evaluate and use technical information and testing procedures from a variety of sources to diagnose and repair various automotive system failures. - Perform maintenance and light repair common to the automotive industry. - Diagnose and repair common electrical and electronic system failures. - Perform diagnostics and repairs consistent with an entry-level automotive technician. - Communicate and document work performed using trade specific language. - Demonstrate positive work traits and excellent customer service skills as a member of a technical team.
+- Comply with personal and environmental safety practices specific to the automotive industry. - Evaluate and use technical information and testing procedures from a variety of sources to diagnose and repair various automotive system failures. - · Perform maintenance and light repair common to the automotive industry. - Diagnose and repair common electrical and electronic system failures. - Perform diagnostics and repairs consistent with an entry-level automotive technician. - Communicate and document work performed using trade specific language. - Demonstrate positive work traits and excellent customer service skills as a member of a technical team.

-Admissions application and assessment testing in Reading, Math, and Sentence Skills are required.
-Your score on the test and/or your previous transcripts will determine where you begin your course sequence.
+Admissions application and assessment in Reading, Math, and Writing is required.
+Your placement will determine where you begin your course sequence.
 Contact Admissions at 360.752.8345 or at admissions@btc.edu for assistance with academic planning.

-Prior to registering for program classes, students are required to submit the following documentation to the Admissions Office:
+Prior to enrolling in program classes, students are required to submit the following documentation to the Admissions & Advising office:

-- Copy of your valid Driver's License (with no restrictions due to driving offenses); - Current complete 3-year driving record from Washington State DOL.
-This copy of your driving record will be kept on file for advising purposes only; - 3.
-Signed Industry Expectations form indicating that you understand program admission requirements and industry hiring standards.
+- 1. Copy of your valid Driver's License (with no restrictions due to driving offenses); - 2.
+Current complete 3-year driving record from Washington State DOL.
+This copy of your driving record will be kept on file for advising purposes only.